EpicCash/epic/README.md

 Epic is live with testnet.
 ## Getting Started

-To learn more about the technology, read our [introduction](doc/intro.md).

 To build and try out Epic, see the [build docs](doc/build.md).

 ## Credits